rust-lang/rust/doc/rust.md

 expected at runtime.
 Rather, the programmer has an independent obligation to verify the semantics of the predicates they write.

-*ToDo:* last two sentences are vague.
+*TODO:* last two sentences are vague.

 An example of a predicate that uses an unchecked block: